 WhatsApp is a free-for-use smartphone application owned by Facebook Inc which provides online instant communication tool that allows users to send text messages, images, and other file types like document, audio, video and etc.

 In Malaysia, two cases have particularly touched on the admissibility and applicability of WhatsApp messaging in civil proceedings.

 CASE NO. 1: SHAMSUDIN BIN MOHD YUSOF V SUHAILA BINTI SULAIMAN

 This 2017 case demonstrates that a valid and enforceable agreement can be made via WhatsApp.

 The plaintiff brought a claim against the defendant for the supposed profit that he should have received based on the agreement made between him and Suhaila via WhatsApp messages.

-The court found that although no formal written agreement was executed, it is trite that Contracts Act 1950 does not require an agreement to be in writing in order to be enforceable .
-So long as the underlying principles of a contract/agreement is fulfilled, the contract/agreement will be deemed valid and enforceable.
+The court found that although no formal written agreement was executed, it is trite that the Contracts Act 1950 does not require an agreement to be in writing in order to be enforceable.
+So long as the underlying principles of a contract/agreement are fulfilled, the contract/agreement will be deemed valid and enforceable.

 This 2015 High Court case addressed the admissibility of WhatsApp messages as documentary evidence in court.

 A suit was brought by the plaintiff against the defendants for a breach of contract, total failure of consideration and unjust enrichment.
 The plaintiff relied on numerous print-out emails and WhatsApp messages to substantiate his claim for the defendant’s breach of contract.